excaliburjs/sample-physics-server/readme.md

 Example of using a node server to run the Excalibur physics simulation.
 Still a work in progress!

-⚠️Currently this only works off a branch of excalibur https://github.com/excaliburjs/Excalibur/tree/bugfix/run-excalibur-in-node
+⚠️Currently this only works off a branch of excalibur using `npm link` https://github.com/excaliburjs/Excalibur/tree/bugfix/run-excalibur-in-node

 ![physics simulation](./physics.gif)